Release Phase

 - Running database schema migrations

-If a release phase task fails, the new release is not deployed, leaving your current release unaffected.
+If a release phase task fails, the new release is not deployed, leaving the current release unaffected.

-When using release phase, there are a number of design considerations to take in to account, especially if performing database migrations.
+When using the release phase, there are a number of design considerations to take into account, especially if performing database migrations.
 The release phase has a 1-hour timeout, and this limit cannot be extended.

-To specify the tasks to run during release phase, define a release
+To specify the tasks to run during the release phase, define a release

-process type in your app’s Procfile.
-If you’re deploying Docker images to Heroku, learn more about using release phase with Container Registry.
+process type in the app’s Procfile.
+For deploying Docker images to Heroku, learn more about using the release phase with Container Registry.

 In this Procfile example, release